 1/3 cup aniseeds, coarsely ground

-Zest from 1 large, fresh, and preferably organic orange
+Zest from 1 large or 2 small, fresh, and preferably organic lemons or oranges

 In a medium bowl add 1 cup of the flour, crumble the yeast and stir in the sugar and 1 cup of the war.
 Whisk well to mix, and let stand for 5-10 minutes until frothy.

 In the bowl of a standing mixer add the rest of the flour, the salt, the aniseeds and the orange zest.
 Stir well with a spatula to sift the flour, then pour in the olive oil and the frothy yeast mixture.
 Stir briefly with the spatula.